-The midterm exam is an in-class exam, consisting identification and short essay questions.
+The midterm exam is an in-class exam, consisting identification and short answer questions.
 The exam will cover the course material from the first half of the course.

-The final exam is an in-class exam, consisting identification and short essay questions.
-The exam will cover the course material from the second half of the course.
+The final exam is an in-class exam, consisting of identification and short answer questions.
+The exam will cover the course material from the second-half of the course.

 We will take our midterm exam today in class.